Experts-say/zero-xmr-ticker/README.md

 * inkyWhat (Red, Black, White - see https://www.adafruit.com/product/4143)
 * Virtual (picture file output)

+## Preparation

+1. Download and Flash Raspbian Lite onto SD card (download from https://www.raspberrypi.org/software/operating-systems/)

+2. Boot RPi and connect RPi via LAN connection (RPi 3-4) or configure WIFI (Any RPi) by either:
+   1. Full sized RPi: Plugging SD into Raspberry Pi and configuring Wifi via `sudo raspi-config`
+   2. RPi Zero W: Reinsert the flashed SD card into your computer (not RPi) and create a new file called wpa_supplicant.conf with the following text, replacing “YOUR_NETWORK_NAME” and “YOUR_NETWORK_PASSWORD” with your information.
+A source code editor such as Atom works great for this purpose.
+WordPad and Notepad are not recommended to create this file as extra characters are added in the formatting process.

+    country=us
+    update_config=1
+    ctrl_interface=/var/run/wpa_supplicant

+    network={
+    scan_ssid=1
+    ssid="YOUR_NETWORK_NAME"
+    psk="YOUR_NETWORK_PASSWORD"
+}

+3. Eject SD, insert into RPi Zero W and boot
+4. SSH into RPi

 ## Installation

-1. Connect RPi via LAN connection (RPi 3-4) or configure WIFI (Any RPi)

-2. SSH into RPi

-3. Turn on SPI via `sudo raspi-config`
+1. Turn on SPI via `sudo raspi-config`
     ```
     Interfacing Options -> SPI
    ```
-4. Install dependencies
+2. Install dependencies
     ```
     sudo apt update
     sudo apt-get install python3-pip python3-pil python3-numpy
     pip3 install RPi.GPIO spidev
     ```

-5. Install drivers for your display
+3. Install drivers for your display
     1. Waveshare display
     ```
     git clone https://github.com/waveshare/e-Paper.git ~/e-Paper